factorhouse/kafka-local/README.md

 To access this cluster, you can:

 1. Connect to the bootstrap on localhost / 127.0.0.1 (most likely non-docker applications)
-2. Connect to the bootstrap on the Docker defined internal hosts (kakfa-1, kafka-2, kafka-3)
+2. Connect to the bootstrap on the Docker defined hosts (kakfa-1, kafka-2, kafka-3)
 3. Connect to the bootstrap using `host.docker.internal` which is similar to (1)

 #### Localhost Bootstrap